Analytic Bijections for Smooth and Interpretable Normalizing Flows: Conclusion

 \section{Conclusion}

-We have introduced a family of \emph{analytic bijections}, cubic rational, sinh, and cubic polynomial, that combine properties previously unavailable in a single construction: global smoothness, unbounded domain, closed-form inverses, and expressive parametrization supporting both local deformations and global redistribution of probability mass.
-These bijections serve as drop-in replacements for affine or spline transformers in coupling flows, achieving competitive or superior performance while guaranteeing smooth learned densities.
+We introduced \emph{analytic bijections}---cubic rational, sinh, and cubic conjugation---that combine global smoothness, unbounded domain, closed-form inverses, and expressive parametrization supporting both local deformations and global redistribution of probability mass.
+These bijections serve as drop-in replacements for affine or spline transformations in coupling flows, achieving competitive or superior performance while guaranteeing smooth learned densities\footnote{For coupling layers, the conditioner network must also be smooth to guarantee overall smoothness of the normalizing flow, and must not use activations such as ReLU.}.

-Beyond scalar bijections, we developed \emph{radial flows}: a novel architecture based on polar decomposition that transforms radius while preserving angular direction.
-Radial flows can be directly parametrized (no conditioner networks), exhibit exceptional training stability, and produce geometrically interpretable transformations.
-On 2D benchmarks, radial flows match coupling flow quality with orders of magnitude fewer parameters, while reducing or avoiding artifacts inherent to coordinate-wise coupling flow transformations.
+We further leverage the analytic bijections to develop \emph{radial flows}: a novel architecture based on polar decomposition that transforms radius while preserving angular direction.
+Radial flows allow for direct parametrization, exhibiting exceptional training stability and geometric interpretability.
+On 2D benchmarks, radial flows match coupling flow quality with orders of magnitude fewer parameters and avoid the axis-aligned artifacts that affine coupling flows tend to produce on geometrically structured targets.
 The Fourier variant demonstrates that complex distributions can be captured with as few as 50--300 learned parameters, yielding a high level of interpretability and training stability.

-Our experiments on $\phi^4$ lattice field theory (Section~\ref{sec:exp-phi4}) demonstrate that coupling flows with our bijections scale to higher-dimensional problems with a physically relevant structure.
+On standard density-estimation benchmarks (Section~\ref{sec:exp-benchmarks}), analytic bijections used as drop-in replacements inside Real NVP and coupling-NSF architectures match or improve over the published affine and spline baselines on CIFAR10 and the UCI tabular suite, with the \emph{spline+} hybrid (sinh conjugation followed by a rational-quadratic spline) often outperforming either bijection alone.
+Our experiments on $\phi^4$ lattice field theory (Section~\ref{sec:exp-phi4}) demonstrate that coupling flows with our bijections scale to higher-dimensional problems with structure of scientific interest.
 On a $20 \times 20$ lattice, analytic bijections outperform affine baselines by around 10\% in effective sample size.
 Moreover, problem-specific design---a $\mathbb{Z}_2$-symmetric zero-mode bijection trained separately---prevents mode collapse in the bimodal regime, illustrating how expressive bijections enable architectural innovations tailored to the target distribution.